 When you arrive to Sarajevo, in first several days it is important to sign your certificate of arrival which is a proof for your home university that you have arrived safely and started your mobility.
 You will do this at the central International Relations Office if not said differently in the welcome email.
 Same document (certificate of departure) must be signed before you depart Sarajevo.

 Although you have been admitted through scholarship mobility program, you still need to enroll when classes officially start.
 Enrollment is needed in order to follow lessons, take exams and receive necessary documents.
 During your nomination and application procedure you have provided all necessary application documents, but after arriving to Sarajevo, you need to register officially at the member institution of the University of Sarajevo by purchasing needed enrollment documents: index and forms (these can be purchased at the Rectorate of the University of Sarajevo – III floor, price for full package is 30,00 BAM/15 EUR).
-These documents are needed to be filled in by you and given to the Student services office at the host member institution of the University of Sarajevo (your buddy can help you with filling).
+These documents are needed to be filled in by you and given to the Student services office at the host member institution of the University of Sarajevo (your assigned buddy can help you with the filling).
 Additional documents to include with enrollment papers is your birth certificate which you need to bring from your home country.

 Index represents grade book – small, dark blue handbook in which all your grades will be written by professors and serve as a proof of your enrollment and later for issuing transcript of record.
 Every student has one.
 The index identifies you as a student at the University and you must remember to bring it when you sign up for and/or take your exams.
-This book will be used at the end to issue a needed Transcript of records.

 Most member institutions of the University of Sarajevo require that you register for exams.
 When you begin your studies, we recommend that you inquire about how and when to register for exams in the faculties/department(s) where you are studying.
 Note that the procedure and deadline may vary depending on the department.
 It is extremely important that you register correctly and in due time for exams as you will otherwise not be allowed to take the exam(s).
 At the University of Sarajevo students are assessed after taking one of the following types of examinations or active participation.
 In addition, some courses may require the successful completion of written as well as oral assignments during the semester.